 During the years 2006 and 2007 there were many news reports relating to rapid loss of floating ice from the Canadian Arctic.
 Melting of floating ice does not cause a change in sea level.
-However, the melting of floating ice is a warning of ongoing energy accumulation and future rapid melting of land borne polar ice caps that will cause a substantial rise in sea level.
+However, the melting of floating ice causes a major change in local albedo which causes a major change in rate of solar energy absorption by the ocean that through thermal expansion will cause a substantial rise in sea level.

 The sea level is of particular concern to coastal cities such as London, UK and New York City, USA.
 The lower Thames River, which flows through London, UK is close to sea level and rises with the tide.
 To protect London from flooding there is a man-made movable structure known as the Thames Barrier.
 In late August 2006 I visited the Thames Barrier.
 I saw that the high water mark, inside the Thames Barrier, is already close to threatening the City of London.

-Note that the volume of glacier ice melted is best indicated by the volume of fluid flowing out from under the glacier.
+Note that the volume of glacier ice melted is best indicated by its loss of mass or by the volume of fluid flowing out from under the glacier.
 This fluid is super cooled and contains ice chips, and continues heat acquisition after flowing out to sea.
 Hence the radiant energy directly absorbed by a glacier is not a reliable indicator of the rate of ice melting.

 Sedimentary evidence shows that within the last 100,000 years on several occasions the sea level was about 3 m higher than its present level.
-Energy balance calculations show that another sea level rise in excess of 3 m will occur again in the very near future unless human beings immediately drastically reduce their fossil carbon dioxide emissions to the atmosphere.
+Energy balance calculations show that another sea level rise in excess of 3 m will occur again in the very near future unless human beings immediately drastically reduce their use of fossil fuels.

-World wide geological evidence from the Paleocene-Eocene Thermal Maximum (PETM) period shows that about 56 million years ago there was a transient increase in atmospheric CO2 concentration to about 2000 ppm which caused thermal runaway, warm state trapping and complete melting of the polar ice caps.
-We have every reason to believe that the present ongoing consumption of fossil fuels by mankind, if unchecked, will lead to thermal runaway and warm state trapping.
+World wide geological evidence shows that about 56 million years ago, during the Paleocene-Eocene Thermal Maximum (PETM), there was a transient increase in atmospheric CO2 concentration to about 2000 ppm which caused thermal runaway, warm state trapping and complete melting of the polar ice caps.
+The present ongoing consumption of fossil fuels by mankind, if unchecked, will also cause thermal runaway and warm state trapping.

 THE PHYSICS ISSUE:

 Most climate models focus on the increase in Earth surface temperature attributable to an increase in atmospheric greenhouse gas concentration.
 However, in order to reach a simple solution these models usually incorrectly assume that the average received radiation from the sun exactly equals the average infrared radiation transmitted by the Earth.
-This simplistic assumption conceals the far more dangerous problem of net energy absorption and accumulation by the Earth that occurs because in reality the increase in atmospheric greenhouse gas concentration causes the average transmitted infrared radiation from the Earth to fall below the average received solar radiation from the sun.
-The consequent net energy absorption and accumulation melts polar ice, melts mountain glaciers, melts sea floor cathrate, dries out marginal agricultural land and increases ocean temperature.
+This simplistic assumption conceals the far more dangerous problem of net energy absorption by the oceans that occurs because in reality the increase in atmospheric greenhouse gas concentration and decrease in albedo causes the average infrared radiation flux emitted from Earth to fall below the average solar radiation flux absorbed from the sun.
+The consequent net energy absorption and heat accumulation melts polar ice, melts mountain glaciers, melts sea floor cathrate, dries out marginal agricultural land and increases ocean temperature.

-An increase in ocean temperature also causes part of the dissolved Ca(HCO3)2 to convert to insoluble CaCO3.
-This conversion releases more CO2 to the atmosphere and explains the relatively high sustained atmospheric CO2 concentration that occurred during the PETM period 56 million years ago.
+An increase in ocean temperature also causes part of the dissolved Ca(HCO3)2 /Mg(HCO3)2 to convert to insoluble CaCO3/MgCO3.
+This conversion releases more CO2 to the atmosphere and explains the high sustained atmospheric CO2 concentration that occurred during the PETM period 56 million years ago.

 THE ENGINEERING ISSUES:

 One of the biggest problems from the engineering perspective is the false perception that the atmospheric CO2 problem can be solved by conversion from coal to natural gas.
 That conversion is a very expensive way of purchasing only a few years of additional fossil fuel usage.
-From a return on investment perspective it is far better to apply the same monetary resources to nuclear power, renewable energy, electricity transmission and energy storage.
+From a return on investment perspective it is far better to apply the same monetary resources to deployment of fuel sustainable fast neutron nuclear reactors.

 THE POLITICAL ISSUES:

-During the period 1985 to 2015 there was a lot of political talk but very little action in Canada on the issue of CO2 emission reduction.
-The blunt reality is that even in 2015 there are few elected politicians that are willing to tax fossil fuels sufficiently to prevent their use for primary energy generation.
+During the period 1985 to 2020 there was a lot of political talk but very little action in Canada on the issue of CO2 emission reduction.
+The blunt reality is that even in 2023 there are no elected politicians who are willing to tax fossil fuels sufficiently to prevent their use for primary energy generation.
 These same politicians are afraid to implement common sense electricity rate changes and land use policies required for energy storage and energy transmission.

-However, the sleeper issues are thermal runaway, warm state trapping, global starvation and the ongoing rise in sea level.
+However, the sleeper issues are violent storms, thermal runaway, warm state trapping, global starvation and the ongoing rise in sea level.
+These issues are already triggering major human migration.
 The economic costs of these problems dwarf the cost savings that can be achieved via continued combustion of fossil fuels.
 It is essential for elected politicians to address the long term consequences of their decisions, not just the next election which is typically only two years away.

 In early 2012 I realized that the biggest threat to the continuing existence of mankind is a decrease in planetary albedo in combination with an increase in average ocean temperature.
 For the last 50 million years the average ocean temperature has been kept low by an atmospheric CO2 concentration usually less than 300 ppm.
 Addition of transient fossil CO2 to the atmosphere decreases the Earth's infrared emissivity.
-In time, due to net energy absorption and accumulatioon, the bulk ocean temperature will rise causing an increase in the steady state atmospheric CO2 concentration.
+In time, due to net radiant energy absorption and consequent heat accumulation, the ocean surface temperature will rise causing an increase in the wet bulb temperature and the steady state atmospheric CO2 concentration.
 The release of dissolved CO2 due to ocean warming is similar to the release of CO2 by a soda drink when it is warmed.
-The change of ocean temperature in combination with a prolonged CO2 injection into the atmosphere will eventually cause "warm" state trapping.
-The polar ice caps will melt and the sea level will rise about 80 m.
+The change of ocean temperature in combination with a prolonged CO2 injection into the atmosphere will eventually cause "hot" state trapping.
+The polar ice caps will melt and the sea level will rise about 73 m.
 Glaciers and snowpacks necessary for summer irrigation of agricultural crops will disappear.
 The average temperature will rise about 17.5 degrees C. The consequent loss of arable land will cause widespread human starvation and a global extinction of many plant and animal species.

 The only way to prevent this sequence of events occurring is leave fossil fuels in the ground.
 Allowing continuing dependence on fossil fuels for prime energy production could provoke a world war within a few decades.
 At present a substantial fraction of the world population relies on fossil fuel energy for production and/or transportation of food.
 From the perspective of the rest of mankind, these fossil fuel dependent human populations will become expendable.

-There is one nuclear technology that could potentially provide sufficient non-fossil energy to sustain mankind at the present human population.
+There is one nuclear technology that can potentially provide sufficient non-fossil energy to sustain mankind at the present human population.
 This technology is Fast Neutron Reactors (FNRs).
-For renewable energy alone to sustain mankind the human population would have to be drastically reduced.
+For renewable energy alone to sustain mankind the present human population would have to be drastically reduced.

 The present Canadian government policy of increasing Canadian fossil fuel production to meet foreign energy demand is making a bad problem worse.
 The policy should be to rapidly reduce Canadian fossil fuel production while increasing production of nuclear and renewable energy.
-Energy exports can be facilitated via high voltage DC transmission lines, hydrogen pipelines and via Canadian production of high energy density substances such as aluminum, sodium, lithium, chlorine, steel, cement, ammonia, fertilizers, synthetic hydrocarbon fuels and synthetic construction materials.
-In the near term the Canadian government should implement a rapidly increasing fossil carbon extraction tax.
-The proceeds of that tax should be dedicated to expansion of sustainable nuclear power capacity.
+Energy exports can be facilitated via high voltage DC transmission lines, ammonia pipelines and via Canadian production of high energy density substances such as aluminum, sodium, lithium, chlorine, steel, cement, fertilizers, synthetic hydrocarbon fuels and synthetic construction materials.
+In the near term the Canadian government should implement a rapidly increasing fossil carbon emissions tax.
+The proceeds of that tax should be dedicated to large scale deployment of Fast Neutron Reactors.